Clinical-Genomics/microSALT/README.md

 ### Genologics python3 support
 `ConfigParser` in `config.py` needs to be replaced with `configparser` for python3 support.

+Easiest way to find your `config.py` file is to run `microSALT` after all other configuration steps have been executed.

 ## Usage
 * Use the `create` function to generate sbatch job(s) defined under `folders['results']`.
 Manually start them via the `concatinated.sh` script.